Why Can't I Open My Drawer? Mitigating Object-Driven Shortcuts in Zero-Shot Compositional Action Recognition: Details on EK100-com dataset

 \section{Details on EK100-com dataset}

 In this section, we provide details about our curated ZS-CAR benchmark, EPIC-KITCHENS-100-composition (EK100-com).
 We construct EK100-com by repurposing EPIC-KITCHENS-100 (EK100)~\cite{damen2022ek100} following the same protocol of constructing Sth-com~\cite{li2024c2c}.
-In particular, we use the original training (67217 samples) and validation (9668 samples) split of EK100~\cite{damen2022ek100} and split them as follows: (1) we filter the data to include only compositions with more than five samples each.
+In particular, we use the original training (67,217 samples) and validation (9,668 samples) split of EK100~\cite{damen2022ek100} and split them as follows: (1) we filter the data to include only compositions with more than five samples each.
 (2) we ensure that all compositions present in the validation set also exist in the training set.
 After initial filtering, the training set comprises 62,790 samples with 1,331 unique compositions and the validation set contains 8,657 samples, which consist of 833 seen compositions and 3 unseen compositions.
 (3) we randomly select half of the compositions from both the training and validation sets and swap these subsets.
 (4) Finally, we split the validation and test set with a ratio of $3:4$.
 We provide the statistics of EK100-com in \tabref{ek100-com_setting} and \figref{ekcom_frequent_pairs}, and some seen/unseen composition examples of EK100-com in \figref{ekcom_example}.

 Beyond expanding the pool of publicly available ZS-CAR benchmarks, our repurposed EK100-com exhibits two key properties that make it a compelling ZS-CAR benchmark.
 First, unlike Something-Something V2~\cite{goyal2017something}, where videos may involve multiple objects associated with a verb, videos in EK100~\cite{damen2022ek100} depict actions consisting of a single verb and a single object.
 Therefore, the training data of EK100-com provides explicit object supervision for the models.
-Second, since EK100~\cite{damen2022ek100} has long-tailed distribution, the label coverage ratio of EK100-com is 7.5\%, which is much lower than that of Sth-com~\cite{li2024c2c} (12.8\%).
+Second, since EK100~\cite{damen2022ek100} has long-tailed distribution, the label coverage ratio---defined as the number of unique verb--object pairs present in the dataset relative to all possible combinations—--of EK100-com is 7.5\%, which is much lower than that of Sth-com~\cite{li2024c2c} (12.8\%).
 This makes EK100-com a challenging benchmark, suitable for evaluating whether a model can overcome the risk of shortcut learning induced by data sparsity.